IdleLands/IdleLands3/docs/API.md

 -------- | --------- | -----------
 plugin:chat:toggleban | targetName | Mod only.
 Toggle banned status for a particular user.
 Generally only used to ban, as they get kicked immediately. plugin:chat:togglemute | targetName | Mod only.
-Toggle muted status for a particular user. plugin:chat:sendmessage | text, channel, route | Send a chat message. plugin:combat:retrieve | battleName, playerName | Retrieve a battle from the database. plugin:gm:teleport | targetName, teleData | Mod only.
+Toggle muted status for a particular user. plugin:chat:togglepardon | targetName | Mod only.
+Toggle pardoned status for a particular user. plugin:chat:sendmessage | text, channel, route | Send a chat message. plugin:combat:retrieve | battleName, playerName | Retrieve a battle from the database. plugin:gm:teleport | targetName, teleData | Mod only.
 Teleport a user to a location.